radwaayman22/Recommender_System_Project_ITI_9_Month_Intake43/README.md

 # Movie-Recommender-Systems-Project

 #### This repository contains a set of UI components for a recommender system.
-The system is built to recommend Movies for users based on their historical interactions with the movies and the similariry between movies   .
+The system is built to recommend Movies for users based on their historical interactions with the movies and the similarity  between movies   .

 ## 1. User Interface: